 - GCE A-level BBB (all subjects considered excluding General Studies).

 - BTEC Level 3 Extended Diploma DDD in a related subject.

-- BTEC Level 3 Diploma DD in a related subject, with an A-level at grade B.
+- BTEC Level 3 Diploma DD in a related subject and an A-level at grade B.

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-levels grade BB.
+- BTEC Level 3 Subsidiary Diploma D in any subject and A-levels grade BB.